Table of Contents

-The main difference – and what you pay more for, is the features on a more sophisticated model because of the flexibility and convenience these offer.
+The main difference – and what you pay more for are the features of a more sophisticated model because of the flexibility and convenience of this offer.
 Any plain white or wholemeal loaf will taste more or less the same whichever you use – honestly, it will.

 Those features are matters of convenience and variety not taste – and don’t let anyone tell you otherwise.
 I promise you’ll influence the flavor and lightness in a loaf far more by using different flours, than any changes you’ll make using different machines.

 I know several people who have been put off getting one at all because they couldn’t afford, or didn’t want a top of the range Zojirushi and were convinced cheaper bread machines would turn out heavy inferior tasting bread, which is a real shame – particularly as it isn’t true.